onureker/Windsor.Extension/README.md

 TODO

 ### ResolveByParameterName
-This feature is the one the most needed feature in registration too.
-However there is a legal way registration with DependencyKey.
-It is hard to re-factor and register.
+This feature provides to ability to resolve any class, if only **constructor parameter is matched with registration name** Detailed information can be found at [here](https://github.com/onureker/Windsor.Extension/wiki/Resolve-By-Parameter-Name)

 Extension library solves this need just by adding ResolveByNameConvention resolver.
 ```csharp
 container.Kernel.Resolver.AddSubResolver(new ResolveByNameConvention(container));